-You’ll live and work with a group your age in the vibrant city of Cordoba.
-When you’re not working, we’ve organised social and cultural activities for you to enjoy, along with an exciting weekend trip.
-Throughout it all, Projects Abroad staff will be at your side to supervise and guide your group.
+- You will live and work with a group your age in the vibrant city Cordoba.
+We’ve organised social and cultural activities for you to enjoy.
+Our staff will be by your side to supervise an guide your group.

 This project is only for 15-18 year olds

 Your project will be divided into four main areas:

 Help children learn through play

 Your main role will be to help children learn through play.
 Through fun and educational activities and games, they’ll become more engaged and likely to remember what they’ve learned.
 You can do things like:

 - Sing a song to teach basic English